AvePoint/cloud-api/docs/docs/services-and-features/aos/aos.md

 ## Request

-This section outlines the HTTP method and endpoint used to retrieve the audit records.
+This section outlines the HTTP method and endpoint that is used to retrieve the audit records.

 | Method | Endpoint | Description |
 | --- | --- | --- |